mvleest-code/UL-JoplinNoteSearch/README.md

 - Search existing notes: `<keyword> your search terms`
 - Create a new note: `<keyword> +Title::Optional body`
 - Open a result: hit Enter on the desired note.
 If the Web Clipper command fails, the extension falls back to `joplin://` URLs.
+- Typing only the keyword keeps uLauncher waiting—add search text or a `+Title::Body` payload to trigger the extension.

 ![Searching for a note from uLauncher](images/searchnote.png)